-- Planning for population and employment growth. - Meeting the needs of people who rely on transit. - Addressing a gap in the METRO system and accommodating future travel patterns. - Supporting local and regional plans.
+- Planning for population and employment growth. - Meeting the needs of people who rely on transit. - Improving economic competitiveness of the corridor. - Expanding transit options to support local and regional plan goals.

 The data and analysis that supports these needs are presented in the following sections.
 The study area for the analysis was defined as the area within 1 mile of the locally preferred alternative (see Figure 1).